Authorization - MQTT Security Fundamentals

-Let’s continue with the travel example from our previous authentication post.
+Let’s continue with the travel example from our previous post on MQTT authentication.
 In that example, we saw that a passport can be used to authenticate the identity of a person when they board a flight.
 After the identity of the person is confirmed, their boarding pass is used to authorize access to a particular plane.
 After the flight is booked, your personal information, flight date, departure time, and destination serve as authorization for the flight.

 Authentication & Authorization: Two best friends!

 As we can see in our real-world example, authentication and authorization are important security concepts that go hand in hand.
 There is little value in authorizing a user or subject if you haven’t authenticated their identity beforehand.
 Authorization is important for restricting entry and allowing only eligible persons, clients, or subjects access to certain resources, data, or things.
 If you’re not focused on security, you might not notice that these concepts are everywhere.
 If you step back and look closely, you can identify these concepts easily.
 For example, log in to your operating system and access files, log into a web application, or enter a corporate office with a key card.

 Different types of authorization are commonly used.
 Here’s a quick overview.
 If you want to know more, there are plenty of resources available that explain each of these authorization types in detail.

 |Access Control List